Rural cemetery: United States

-In 1847, the New York State Legislature passed the Rural Cemetery Act which authorized commercial burial grounds in New York.
+In 1847, the New York State Legislature passed the Rural Cemetery Act, which authorized commercial burial grounds in New York.
 The law led to the burial of human remains becoming a commercial business for the first time, replacing the practice of burying the dead in churchyards or on private farmland.
 One effect of the law was the development of a large concentration of cemeteries along the border between the New York City boroughs of Queens and Brooklyn, often called the "Cemetery Belt".

-By the 1860s, rural cemeteries could be found on the outskirts of cities and smaller towns across the country.
+Unlike other reform movements of the time, such as abolitionism, women's suffrage, or the temperence movement, the rural cemeteries movement encountered very little organized opposition, nor was it confined to a single region.
+As a result, by the 1860s, rural cemeteries could be found on the outskirts of cities and smaller towns across the country.
+One contemporary observer noted that there was "hardly a city or town of any size in the union which does not possess its rural cemetery".
 These cemeteries were decorated with tall obelisks, spectacular mausoleums, and magnificent sculptures.

+Other suburban American cemeteries which came about as part of the rural cemeteries movement included Mount Hope Cemetery (Bangor, Maine, 1834), the country's second oldest garden cemetery; Green Mount Cemetery (Baltimore, Maryland, 1839); Mount Hope Cemetery (Rochester, New York, 1838); Lowell Cemetery (Lowell, Massachusetts, 1841); Allegheny Cemetery (Pittsburgh, 1844); Albany Rural Cemetery (Menands, New York, 1844); Swan Point Cemetery (Providence, Rhode Island, 1846); Spring Grove Cemetery (Cincinnati, 1844); Forest Hills Cemetery (Jamaica Plain, 1848); Sleepy Hollow Cemetery (Sleepy Hollow, New York, 1849); and Oakwood Cemetery (Syracuse, New York, 1859), plus others in Cave Hill, Kentucky; Savannah, Georgia; and Little Rock, Arkansas.

-By 1861, the rural cemetery movement began to decline partly due to the high cost of maintaining large landscapes but also due to the development of public parks.
-Many landscape designers, including Frederick Law Olmsted who designed Central Park in New York City, borrowed ideas from rural cemeteries.
+By 1861, the rural cemetery movement began to decline, partly due to the high cost of maintaining large landscapes, but also due to the development of public urban parks.
+Many landscape designers, including Frederick Law Olmsted, who co-designed Central Park in New York City with Calvert Vaugh and went on to design other well known urban parks, borrowed ideas from rural cemeteries.
 As more public parks opened, fewer people went to cemeteries for leisure and relaxation activities.

-The Soldiers' Lot in Mount Moriah Cemetery was purchased by the U.S. Federal Government in 1864 for the burial of soldiers in the American Civil War who died at local hospitals.
+The Soldiers' Lot in Mount Moriah Cemetery was purchased by the U.S. federal government in 1864 for the burial of soldiers in the American Civil War who died at local hospitals.

 Due to the scale of death caused by the American Civil War (almost 2% the U.S. population died in the war), the U.S. government outsourced many burials to privately owned rural cemeteries.

 Since family plot owners could do as they wished with their lots, rural cemeteries that began as orderly and scenic ended up as cluttered and unkempt.
 Rural cemeteries began to fade out of popularity and were replaced by the lawn cemetery.

 Presently, many of these historic cemeteries are designated landmarks and are cared for by non-profit organizations.